-Regional Express imposes a 15kg baggage weight limit for most passengers.
+Regional Express imposes a 15kg baggage weight limit for most passengers on its regional flights, although anecdotally does not charge an excess baggage fee unless the bag weighs more than 20kg.
 The exceptions are those booked on fully flexible fares or connecting within 24 hours to/from an international flight (regardless of the airline) who receive 23kg.
 Any extra weight is charged for by the kilogram.
 Rex does not allow passengers to pre-purchase additional baggage and payments can only be made when checking in at the airport.

 Here is a comparison of airport excess baggage charges levied by Australia’s major airlines.
 Firstly, these are the airlines that charge a flat “per bag” fee:

 And these airlines charge for excess baggage by the kilogram:

 |Airline||Excess baggage fee||Overweight carry-on fee|

 |Jetstar – domestic||$60 (up to 15kg) + $15/kg||$60|

 |Jetstar – trans-Tasman||$75 (up to 15kg) + $25/kg||$75|